gpalmer27/hackmit_2024/README.md

 # Cosmic Checklist
 This project comprises of a star-themed task manager website as well as a google chrome extension, made for group settings -- especially for classrooms and families to use.
-Users can add the name of the task, its category, due date, and priority, and view these tasks in both the website and the google chrome extension.
+Users can add the name of the task, its category, due date, and priority, and view their list on the website.
+The google chrome extension shows them when they still have tasks left and directs them back to the website.
 The program also allows the user to mark tasks as complete and remove them from the list.
 Reach for the stars and stay productive with Cosmic Checklist!

 # HackMIT 2024
 This project was submitted for the HackMIT 2024 hackathon.
 You can see the submission here: https://ballot.hackmit.org/project/iuikz-xxuzp-bghip-cgrbg